lliryc/text-editing/edits/README.md

 ```

 Running `bash scripts/create_edits_pnx_sep.sh` will segregate the punctuation edits from the MSA GEC datasets we report on.
-It will also create the the pruned punctuation and non-punctuation edits for the training data.
+It will also create the pruned punctuation and non-punctuation edits for the training data.

 In the edit extraction scripts we provide ([create_edits.sh](scripts/create_edits.sh) and [create_edits_pnx_sep.sh](scripts/create_edits_pnx_sep.sh)), we use the tokenizer of AraBERTv02.
 Replacing this tokenizer with the tokenizer from CAMeLBERT-MSA or ARBERTv2 will get you the data you need to replicate the rest of the experiments we report on in the paper.